morpho-labs/morpho-gpt/documents/snapshots/mip3.md

 Title: MIP3 - Introducing Morpho Gauges for Age 3
 This submission proposes to set up a gauge system for the distribution of Age 3 rewards.

-As written in the forum on on 4 November 2022, discussion related to that: https://forum.morpho.org/t/mip-introducing-morpho-gauges-for-age-3/169
+As written in the forum on 4 November 2022, discussion related to that: https://forum.morpho.org/t/mip-introducing-morpho-gauges-for-age-3/169

 Here was the discussion related to that:
 Summary